Improved measurements of the TeV-PeV extragalactic neutrino spectrum from joint analyses of IceCube tracks and cascades: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We have presented new results from the measurement of the diffuse astrophysical neutrino spectrum using IceCube data, combining information from the two main observation channels, cascades and tracks.
 Two complementary analyses have been developed to conduct this measurement, one focusing on the combination of event samples that have been used in previous IceCube analyses (CF analysis), the other focused on a novel sample of starting events (MESE analysis). \textbf{Both analyses reject the spectral model of a single power law between \SI{5}{TeV} and \SI{10}{PeV} by greater than $\mathbf{4\,\sigma}$}.
 This differs from the most recent IceCube spectral measurement, which favored a single power law flux~\cite{ESTES}.
 While some prior IceCube measurements have indicated possible tensions of the single power law model with the IceCube observations~(e.g., \cite{MESE_2yr,SBUCascades}), the work presented here marks the first time that this model can be rejected at high statistical confidence.
 Both analyses consistently favor a model with a soft spectrum with a power-law index of $\sim$~2.8 at energies above $\sim \SI{30}{TeV} $, and a hard spectrum with a power-law index $\lesssim 2$ at lower energies.
 While the CF analysis marks a first step towards a joint fit with existing datasets, incorporating the MESE dataset and other IceCube samples in a future joint fit could yield stronger constraints on the cosmic neutrino spectrum than those presented here.
 The best fit spectral model is a broken power law.
 A log parabola spectral model and a model where the neutrino emission has a local peak at $\sim$~20~TeV on top of a single power law spectrum can also be used to reject the SPL hypothesis with at least 4\,$\sigma$ significance.
-Likelihood ratio tests comparing the alternative models to the BPL find a preference for the latter, but only at a 2\,$\sigma$ level, so we are unable to firmly distinguish between the various spectral shapes with currently available data.
+Likelihood ratio tests comparing the alternative models to the BPL find a preference for the latter, but only at a 2\,$\sigma$ level, so we are unable to firmly distinguish between the various spectral shapes with analyses using currently available data.
+We estimate that with 10 years of additional data and with no improvements in performance, these analyses will be able to distinguish between the BPL and LP models at the best-fit values obtained in this paper, with a median expected significance of $\sim 5\,\sigma$.
+An analysis that performs a joint fit with all existing IceCube event samples, built upon the concept of the CF analysis, can be the next step towards improving the statistical strength of this test with currently available data.

 Various cross-checks have been performed to validate the robustness of the result.
 In particular, we observe that incorporating a non-isotropic contribution from the galactic plane as an additional component of the diffuse neutrino flux in the fit does not affect the fit results significantly, disfavoring the hypothesis that the observed spectral features around $\sim \SI{30}{TeV} $ are caused by neutrinos from the galactic plane.
 Fitting the spectrum with an atmospheric neutrino component that is derived from a data-driven CR composition and hadronic interaction model (DaemonFlux) also does not significantly change the fit results.